Gunship explodes on Kangaroo Pad

 While the above details are etched in the minds of the many witnesses from the Task Force at the time, it does not appear in the Official 1ATF records.

-Peter Murray was the OC of 547 Sig Tp during most of 1968.
+Footnote: Peter Murray was the OC of 547 Sig Tp during most of 1968.
 547 Sig Tp was separated for disciplinary purposes and its principal task of SIGINT but was located in the 104 Sig Sqn area.
 Peter has stated that 547 Sig Tp owed a debt of gratitude to 104 Sig Sqn for its support over the 5 years both units were deployed to South Vietnam.

-If you would like copies of some of the photos or can complete some of the missing names or have photos that I can add to this Web Site, please email me with details.
+If you would like copies of some of the photos or can complete some of the missing names or have photos that I can add to this Web Site, please email with details.